dimitri-nicolo/calico/docs/calicoctl/commands/create.md

 Successfully created 8 resource(s)

 # Create the same set of resources reading from stdin.
-# Results indicate failure because the first resource (in this case a Profile) already exists.
+# Results indicate failure because the first resource (in this case a Tier) already exists.
 $ cat resources.yaml | calicoctl apply -f -
-Failed to create any resources: resource already exists: Profile(name=profile1)
+Failed to create any resources: resource already exists: Tier(name=tier1)
 ```